Is merging worth it? Securely evaluating the information gain for causal dataset acquisition: INTRODUCTION

-Our contributions are as follows: \begin{itemize}[leftmargin=18pt] \item We propose information-theoretic methods to measure the value of a data merge in the context of heterogeneous treatment effects estimation.
+Our contributions can be summarised as follows: \begin{itemize}[leftmargin=18pt] \item We propose information-theoretic methods to measure the value of a data merge in the context of heterogeneous treatment effects estimation.
 Our primary contribution is a novel approach that specifically targets the reduction of entropy in parameters that directly influence the conditional average treatment effect (CATE).
-Additionally, we also present a standard approach based on expected entropy reduction in all parameters of a conditional outcome model. \item We demonstrate how the former, novel approach may be used with three popular Conditional Average Treatment Effect (CATE) estimators; Bayesian Polynomial Regression \cite{gelman2021regression}, Causal Multitask Gaussian Processes \cite{alaa2017bayesian}, and Bayesian Causal Forests \cite{hahn2020bayesian}.
-We derive closed form expressions for the expected entropy reduction in the first two models and give a Monte Carlo estimator for Bayesian Causal Forests. \item We provide a privacy protocol for our method based on multi-party computation \cite{yao1982protocols}.
-This gives us privacy and security guarantees without having to noise the data.
-For example guaranteeing differential privacy \cite{dwork2006differential} to an arbitrary degree. \item We experimentally validate our methodology across a range of synthetic and semi-synthetic tasks, demonstrating strong agreement between our prospective rankings and the true rankings given by performing the merge.
-Moreover we find that our proposed methodology to target CATE parameters improves over traditional Bayesian data selection and a number of proposed baselines.
-Finally we show that the multi party computation protocol incurs minimal loss in accuracy, contrasting this to differential privacy in the linear setting. \end{itemize}
+We also present a standard approach based on expected entropy reduction in all parameters of a conditional outcome model. \item We demonstrate how both of the approaches can be used with three popular CATE estimators; Bayesian Polynomial Regression \citep{gelman2021regression}, Causal Multitask Gaussian Processes \citep{alaa2017bayesian}, and Bayesian Causal Forests \citep{hahn2020bayesian}.
+We derive closed form expressions for the expected entropy reduction in the first two models and give a Monte Carlo estimator for the other. \item We provide a privacy protocol for our methods based on multi-party computation \citep[MPC;][]{yao1982protocols}.
+This ensures that statistic can be computed without any party revealing their raw data.
+Therefore, differential privacy \citep[DP;][]{dwork2006differential} guarantees can be achieved by noising the \emph{final} computed statistic, rather than to the original raw data, ensuring less loss of accuracy. \item We experimentally validate our methodology across a range of synthetic and semi-synthetic tasks, demonstrating strong agreement between our prospective rankings and the true rankings obtained after performing the merge.
+Moreover, we find that our proposed methodology to target CATE parameters improves over traditional Bayesian data selection and a number of other baselines.
+Finally, we show that, for the same level of privacy guarantees, our MPC protocol chained with DP performs better than applying DP to the raw inputs in the linear case. \end{itemize}